django/djangobench/README.rst

 ``django-control`` and ``django-experiment`` in the current working directory, but you can change that by using the ``--control`` or ``--experiment`` options.

-``djangobench`` works its magic by mucking with ``PYTHONPATH`` so you don't need to install the Django source code copy/copies under test (this is particularly true in the two-source code trees scenario).

 Now, it isn't convenient to install the Django source code trees under test (this is particularly true in the two-trees scenario): ``djangobench`` works its magic by mucking with ``PYTHONPATH``.